History of the Jews in Białystok: Politics

-The strong position of Jews and their parties in interwar Białystok is evidenced by the fact that in the years 1919-1930 in the elections to the Sejm, two of the first three places belonged to Jewish groups.
-In the years 1919-1927, the orthodox Jewish party was in first place, only giving way in the subsequent elections to the Nonpartisan Bloc for Cooperation with the Government, which during the Sanation enjoyed the greatest support in Białystok in the elections of 1930.
+The strong position of Jews and their parties in interwar Białystok is evidenced by the fact that in the years 1919–1930 in the elections to the Sejm, two of the first three places belonged to Jewish groups.
+In the years 1919–1927, the orthodox Jewish party was in first place, only giving way in the subsequent elections to the Nonpartisan Bloc for Cooperation with the Government, which during the Sanation enjoyed the greatest support in Białystok in the elections of 1930.
 The political situation in Białystok was complicated by the strong position of Jewish parties, which fought for dominance with Polish groups.
 There was also considerable fragmentation among them, but the center-right wing enjoyed the greatest influence, initially represented by the Mizrachi party, and later by the Bloc of National Minorities.
-On the left, the Bund enjoyed the greatest support.
-Over the years, the influence of conservatives decreased in favour of the left.

-The political situation in Białystok was complicated by the strong position of Jewish parties, which fought for dominance with Polish groups.
-There was also considerable fragmentation among them, but the right wing enjoyed the greatest influence, initially represented by the Mizrachi party, and later by the National Minority Bloc.
 On the left, the Bund enjoyed the greatest support.
 Over the years, the influence of conservatives decreased in favour of the left.